v-baosu/MB-320-Microsoft-Dynamics-365-Supply-Chain-Management-Manufacturing/Instructions/Labs/M2 Manage manufacturing processes.md

 ### Exercise \#6: Create a BOM in the BOM designer (Bonus)

-The†new†product designer†at†USMF†has†received a new specification for the enclosure side†of†a†cabinet.
+The¬†new¬†product designer¬†at¬†USMF¬†has¬†received a new specification for the enclosure side¬†of¬†a¬†cabinet.

 She has requested your assistance.

-You see that an item is not set up for this specification, so†you only need to create a simple BOM with component lines.†
+You see that an item is not set up for this specification, so¬†you only need to create a simple BOM with component lines.¬†

 Use employee 000020, Julia Funderburk, to approve the BOM.

-Create a BOM titled ìHigh Quality Speakerî†and†assign it to the Audio item group at site 1.
-Use the BOM designer to†add items with warehouse 11 and the following
+Create a BOM titled ‚ÄúHigh Quality Speaker‚Äù¬†and¬†assign it to the Audio item group at site 1.
+Use the BOM designer to¬†add items with warehouse 11 and the following
 quantities:

 -   1 qty of M0008/High End Cabinet/Black